ChristopherKlein0802/CarbonAware_FinOps_Local/docs/thesis-methodology.md

 ---

-**This methodology framework ensures academic rigor while maintaining the innovative contribution of your Carbon-aware FinOps tool.** 🎓✨
+**This methodology framework ensures academic rigor for your Carbon-aware FinOps research approach.** 🎓